bsstahl/CognitiveInheritance/Posts/critical-questions-about-microservices.md

 * How will we identify when there are unusual or unacceptable delays in the system reaching a consistent state?
 * How will we communicate the status of the system and any delays in reaching a consistent state to the relevant stakeholders?

-##### Contract
+#### Questions about Contract

-Development teams should have conversations around **Contract** that are primarily focused around creating processes that define any integration contracts for both upstream and downstream services, and serve to defend their internal data representations against any external consumers.
+Development teams should have conversations around {PostLink:critical-cs-of-microservices-3of6-contract|Contract} that are primarily focused around creating processes that define any integration contracts for both upstream and downstream services, and serve to defend their internal data representations against any external consumers.
 These conversations should include answering questions like:

 * How will we isolate our internal data representations from those of our downstream consumers?
 * What types of compatibility guarantees are our tools and practices capable of providing?